Jim Thorpe: Jim Thorpe, Pennsylvania

-After Thorpe's funeral was held at St. Benedict's Catholic Church in Shawnee, Oklahoma, his body lay in state at Fairview Cemetery.
-Residents had paid to have it returned to Shawnee by train from California.
-The people began a fund-raising effort to erect a memorial for Thorpe at the town's athletic park.
+Thorpe's body was initially intended to be buried in the Garden Grove Cemetery in Oklahoma. $2,500 was raised by a committee to have his body transported from California to Shawnee.
+On April 12, 1953, on a farm in Oklahoma, Sac and Fox Thunder clan members, along with indigenous members of Thorpe's family, met to carry out a traditional Sac burial ceremony.
+During this ceremony, Thorpe's third wife, Patricia, accompanied by law enforcement, interrupted it, and Thorpe's body was removed.
+Following this, a funeral for Thorpe was held at St. Benedict's Catholic Church in Shawnee, Oklahoma.
+Afterwards, his body lay in state at Fairview Cemetery.
+Shawnee residents began a fundraising effort to erect a memorial for Thorpe at the town's athletic park.
 Local officials had asked state legislators for funding, but a bill that included $25,000 for their proposal was vetoed by Governor Johnston Murray.

 Meanwhile, Thorpe's third wife, unbeknownst to the rest of his family, took Thorpe's body and had it shipped to Pennsylvania when she heard that the small Pennsylvania towns of Mauch Chunk and East Mauch Chunk were seeking to attract business.
 She made a deal with officials which, according to Thorpe's son Jack, was made by the widowed Patricia for monetary considerations.
-The towns "bought" Thorpe's remains, erected a monument to him at the grave, merged, and renamed the newly united town in his honor as Jim Thorpe, Pennsylvania.
+This deal was made in May 1954, a year after Thorpe had passed.
+The towns "bought" Thorpe's remains, which were interred there in 1957, erected a monument to him at the grave, merged, and renamed the newly united town in his honor as Jim Thorpe, Pennsylvania.
 Thorpe had never been there.
 The monument site contains his tomb, two statues of him in athletic poses, and historical markers recounting his life story.